procore/documentation/tutorials/tutorial_uploads.md

 The first step to storing files directly from your application to your file storage service is to create an upload at the company or project level using the [Create Upload (Company)](https://developers.procore.com/reference/rest/v1/company-uploads) or [Create Upload (Project)](https://developers.procore.com/reference/rest/v1/project-uploads) endpoints respectively.
 File uploads can be either segmented or non-sgemented.
 The JSON block returned by these endpoints contains attributes that form the 'instructions' for uploading and storing files.
-The second step is to use these attributes to form a POST request to the file storage service.
+Subsequent steps use these attributes to form a POST request to the file storage service.
 Once a file has been uploaded to a storage service you can use the Procore API to move the file into Procore and associate it with a resource.
 See [Moving an Uploaded File into Procore](#moving-an-uploaded-file-into-procore) for additional information.